xiaoyunyang/xiaoyunyang.github.io/assets/md/tech-behind-modern-webapps.md

 React gives the developer full control of the DOM and covers the rendering of initial state and updating the state to reflect changes based on user or server input.

 * [Good Introduction to React from Auth0](https://auth0.com/blog/reactjs-authentication-tutorial/)
 	> React lets you create custom and reusable HTML elements.
 React provides some methods that are triggered at various points from creating a component up until the component is destroyed.
 This is called the Component's Lifecycle.
 You can declare methods to hook into the component's lifecycle to control the behavior of components in your app.
 Some examples of these lifecycle hooks are `componentDidMount()`, `componentWillMount()`, `componentWillUnmount()`, `shouldComponentUpdate()`, `componentWillUpdate()` and more.
+Read more about the lifecycle API [here](http://www.react.express/lifecycle_api)

 	What is a `prop`?